meilisearch/documentation/references/indexes.md

 }'
 ```

-If no schema has been defined :
+If no schema has been defined:
 #### Response: `201 created`
 ```json
 {